 As with any garden, the amount of direct and indirect sunlight it receives will impact which plants are best for your balcony.
 North-west facing balconies will be very hot and will require hardy plants, whereas south-facing balconies will require shade-loving plants.

 North-facing balconies that enjoy plenty of sunshine are suitable for a wide range of plants, including flowering annuals, herbs and even vegetables.
-South and east-facing balconies will suit shade tolerant plants like camellias and hydrangeas.
+East-facing balconies will suit shade tolerant plants like camellias and hydrangeas.
 If you've got a west-facing balcony, look for tough, heat and sun tolerant succulents or dwarf bougainvillea.

 Make sure your balcony will be able to support the weight of your garden, especially if you're planning to include heavy pots.
 There are now lightweight pots made of plastic composite materials that are absolutely perfect for small spaces and apartment balcony living.
 These include the Tuscan Path Stone Art range, which are a stone and plastic blend and the Tuscan Path Stream Lite range, which are a concrete and plastic blend.
-There is also the Tuscan Path Abbey pot, which is a fibreglass pot that is a lightweight and incredibly stylish option for balcony gardens or indoors.
+There is also the Tuscan Path Harper range of fibreglass pots that are a lightweight and stylish option for balcony gardens or indoors.